VijayPrakashReddy-k/VijayPrakashReddy-k/README.md

 <h3>I'm VijayPrakash! <img src="https://github.com/VijayPrakashReddy-k/VijayPrakashReddy-k/blob/master/Images/logo.gif" width="50"></h3>

-I am currently working at [Marlabs](https://www.marlabs.com/) as a Software Engineer in Analytics domain.
+I am currently doing my master's at the [University of Central Florida](https://www.ucf.edu/) in Computer Vision.

 My interests are in autonomous driving and computer vision with deep learning and NLP.
 I also like to follow latest research works happening in the Computer Vision and NLP domain.